LEGAL NOTICE & WEBSITE CHARTER

 3.1 Access

-The user who accesses the website acknowledges that they have read this Charter, which is available for inspection on the website under the section entitled “Website Charter: rules of use and personal data”, and undertakes to comply with its terms.
+The user accessing the website acknowledges that they have read this Charter, which is available on the website under the section “Website Charter: rules of use and personal data”, and undertakes to comply with its terms.

 Access to the website is free of charge and open to any user with Internet access.
-All costs related to access to the website, whether hardware, software or Internet access costs, are borne solely by the user.
-The user is solely responsible for the proper functioning of his computer equipment and their access to the Internet.
+All costs related to accessing the website, whether hardware, software or Internet access costs, are borne solely by the user.
+The user is solely responsible for the proper functioning of their computer equipment and Internet access.

 3.2 Security

-The website publisher shall apply their best efforts, in accordance with best practice, to secure the website in respect of the risks involved, but cannot, in a general manner, guarantee the user absolute security of the aforesaid website or the Internet.
+The website publisher makes its best efforts, in accordance with the state of the art, to secure the website with regard to the risk incurred, but cannot, in a general manner, guarantee the user absolute security of the website or the Internet network.

 The user undertakes not to commit any act that may jeopardize the security of the website or the computer system of other users or the publisher of the website.

-The user undertakes not to use any device or software of any kind, or carry out any operations that could have the effect of disrupting, hindering, interfering, distorting or interrupting the normal operation of the website, or that would impose a disproportionate burden on the associated infrastructures.
+The user undertakes not to use any device or software of any kind, or to carry out any operations which could have the effect of disrupting, hindering, interfering with, distorting or interrupting the normal operation of the website, or that would impose a disproportionate burden on the associated infrastructures.

-The user shall also ensure that they do not introduce viruses, malicious codes or any other logical infection or technology harmful to the website or the functionalities offered on it..
+The user shall also ensure that no viruses, malicious codes or any other logical infection or technology harmful to the website or the functionalities offered therein is introduced into the website.

-The user accepts the characteristics and limitations of the Internet.
-The user is aware that data circulating on the Internet are not necessarily protected against, in particular, any misuse of such data.
+The user accepts the characteristics and limitations of the Internet network.
+The user is aware that data circulating on the Internet network are not necessarily protected against, in particular, any misuse of such data.

 3.3 Availability of the website